emqx/emqx-docs/en_US/changes/known-issues-5.1.0.md

 -   **Duplicate "Connection Pool Size" Setting in MongoDB Bridge UI.**

-    The MongoDB Bridge UI shows two duplicate parameters for "Connection Pool Size", and the second one is used to setting MongoDB connect options, which causing confusion and potential configuration errors.
+    The MongoDB Bridge UI shows two duplicate parameters for "Connection Pool Size".
+The second one is used to set MongoDB connecting options, which causes confusion and potential configuration errors.

 -   **State of TimescaleDB Bridge remains Disconnected after Successful Creation**